GregLando113/quickloot-sse/README.md

  - Clone this repository into directory
  - Add QuickLoot_SSE.vcxproj to skse64.sln
  - Should now be able to compile the dll

+## If you want to contribute...
+ - Please do not modify the skse core (like the original author did).
+I dont want to run into having to maintain our own modified skse.
+ -